Bug Bounty Program

 Support for Bug Bounty Programs

 Proponents of bug bounty programs argue that they are essential in today’s cybersecurity landscape.
 They emphasize that the collaborative nature of these programs allows organizations to benefit from a diverse pool of talent.
-Additionally, the financial incentives encourage researchers to actively participate, leading to a more secure environment for everyone.
+Additionally, the financial incentives encourage researchers to participate actively, leading to a more secure environment for everyone.

 Criticism and Alternatives